shiva-kumar-biru/Fraus_Individual_project/README.md

   - Use the GUI to select and load test data
   - select any classifier from the dropdown list and click on **run** button to get the confusion matrix and the metrics of the particular data
   - The GUI will display the results in the form of confusion matrix, accuracy, precision, recall
-  - If you want to get the accuracies of all the classifiers as a barchart to compare the accuracies of the classifer , select each classifer and **run** and the click on the **accuracies** button to get the chart
+  - If you want to get the accuracies of all the classifiers as a barchart to compare the accuracies of the classifer , select each classifer and **run** and the click on the ** Compare accuracies** button to get the chart

 ### - The GUI Example